-Jobs for criminal justice and law enforcement teachers in the postsecondary setting are expected to grow by 21% from 2014-2024, according to the BLS.
-The same source also predicts that growth in postsecondary teaching opportunities in general will be faster than average at 13% between 2014 and 2024, due in large part to expanding college enrollment, particularly in for-profit institutions for working adults.
+Jobs for criminal justice and law enforcement teachers in the postsecondary setting are expected to grow as fast as the average from 2018-2028, according to the BLS.
+The same source also predicts that growth in postsecondary teaching opportunities in general will be faster than average at 11% between 2018 and 2028, due in large part to expanding college enrollment, particularly in for-profit institutions for working adults.
 Competition is expected to be considerable for tenure-track positions.

 Criminal justice instructors can teach classes about law enforcement procedures or issues within the justice system.
 They develop syllabi, deliver lectures, grade tests and host office hours for students seeking help outside the classroom.